d-v-dlee/hugo_blog/content/post/oura.md

 +++
 author = "David"
-title = "Corona Hero?
-Idk.
-My ~2 Years with an Oura Ring" date = "2020-06-22" description = "Review of Oura" tags = [
+title = "My ~2 Years with an Oura Ring" date = "2020-06-22"
+description = "Review of Oura" tags = [